januff/stepzen-youtube-data-api/animating.md

 }
 ```

-Winding us up with an endlessly tweakable filter sort, gracefully transitioning a mess of CSS properties right out of the box!
+Winding us up with an endlessly tweakable list re-order animation, gracefully transitioning a mess of CSS properties out of the box.

 <p align="center">
   <a target="_blank" href="https://stepzen-youtube-data-api.vercel.app/"><img width="460" src="././images/chromeView-animated.gif"/></a>
 </p>

+Leaving me free, when ready, to swap in my active StepZen endpoint and operate with live API data.